netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 you can run the same arbitrary commands as listed above and you can launch wireshark:
 > wireshark &

-In wireshark for example you can capture the openflow packets and the OSPF packets.
+In wireshark for example you can capture the OpenFlow packets and the OSPF packets.
 At the beginning the controller is not running and you will see the connection attempts from the switches to the controller.
+The wireshark filter for OpenFlow is "openflow_v4" which corresponds to OpenFlow 1.3

+On a OSHI node you can operate on the ovs switch.
+Assume that you are logged in a PE node called peo2, this command shows all the interfaces bridged in the ovs switch:

+> ovs-vsctl --db=unix:/tmp/peo2/ovs/db.sock show

+This command dumps the OpenFlow table of the switch

+> ovs-ofctl dump-flows peo2 -O OpenFlow13

 Now let us start the controller.
 Press Ctrl and left click on the controller icon to open the shell tab at the bottom of the Topology3D page.